Next tour: Tue 11 February 2020.

-Meet: Friedrich Engels Statue outside HOME, time tbc.
+Meet: Friedrich Engels Statue outside HOME, 11am.

 “I saw cotton and I saw black tall white mansions and little shacks.
 Southern man when will you pay them back?
 I heard screamin’ and bullwhips cracking How long?
 How long?”

 Yes, the raw cotton that buoyed Manchester’s main industry for over a century was picked for decades by slaves in the Southern states of America.
 And you thought this wasn’t a political walk!

 During the cotton heyday Manchester was the centre of the industrialised world.
 Its rich legacy can be found across town: from the fabulously ornate Watts Warehouse (now the Britannia Hotel) to the 18th century weavers cottages, remarkable survivals on Portland Street; from the Town Hall, topped by a golden cotton boll, to the Royal Exchange where cotton merchants traded in the world’s biggest room.

 We pay homage to the great cotton palaces and merchants who populated them, self-made millionaires such as John Rylands, and ruthless capitalists like Nathan Mayer Rothschild, described by Lord Byron in Don Juan as a “true lord of Europe”.